Maytown, Kentucky

 Maytown is an unincorporated community and census-designated place in Morgan County, Kentucky, United States.
+As of the 2020 census, Maytown had a population of 227.

-Geography and History
+Geography and history

 Maytown is located just south of Ezel, Kentucky.
-It is home to the Carl and Norma Lil' Opry House and the old gas station ran by the two.
-It hosted a church, but is now not in operation.
-There is a small sawmill east of Maytown that is still in use however.
-The main power source for the town is the Maytown Power Station due north going to Ezel.
-It is commonly confused with the town in Floyd County of the same name.
+It is home to the Carl and Norma Lil' Opry House and the old gas station run by the two.
+It hosted a church but is no longer in operation.
+There is a small sawmill east of Maytown that is still in use, however.
+The town's primary power source is the Maytown Power Station, due north of Ezel.
+It is commonly confused with the city in Floyd County of the same name.